Irish stew: History

-A 19th-century American recipe was recorded by Helen Stuart Campbell, a professor of domestic science at Kansas State Agricultural Culture.
+A 19th-century American recipe was recorded by Helen Stuart Campbell, a professor of domestic science at Kansas State Agricultural College.
 According to Campbell the stew was made with boneless beef or mutton, trimmed of fat and cut into small cubes, less than one inch square.
 To its broth were added onions and potatoes, and carrots (if beef was used), with a simple seasoning of salt and pepper.
 This stew was gently simmered for several hours and thickened with flour before serving.

 Laws and regulations

 Canada

-According to Canadian regulations, commercially produced Irish stew must contain at least 20% mutton, lamb and/or beef, and 30% vegetables.
-It may also include gravy, salt, seasoning, and spices.
+According to Canadian regulations, for commercially produced Irish stew to be labeled as such, it must contain at least 20% mutton, lamb and/or beef, and 30% vegetables.
+It may also include gravy, salt, various seasonings, and spices.